We all know tempers can get frayed as new parents. Here we look at ten typical hot topics and how to manage them.

 7. ‘You shouldn’t let your mother mollycoddle her like that’

 More to pay for and quite possibly less to pay for it with.
-Managing your new family budget together is a great way to build trust and commitment (Relate, 2018a).
+Managing your new family budget together is a great way to build trust and commitment (Relate, no date a).
+You can find information and support with your finances from the Government-backed Money Helper website.
+You can also read more about how to talk to your partner about money here.

-The topic of baby weaning and feeding is almost as sensitive as sleeping.
+The topic of baby weaning and feeding can rake up differences.
 Rather than wading in, try taking time to decide collectively on your approach.
+You could start by reading up about the pros and cons of baby-led weaning and practical tips for starting solid food on a budget.

 10. ‘Back late again?
 That’s the second time this week.’